privacysandbox/protected-auction-services-docs/b&a-kanon-integration.md

 *   SFE caches K-Anonymity query values in-memory.
     *   Maintain two separate caches, one cache for key-hashes that are K-Anonymous and other cache for key-hashes that are non K-Anonymous:
     *   K-Anonymous key-hashes are cached with a 24 hours TTL.
-        *   _Note: K-Anon server resets K-Anonymity status of key-hashes every 30 days since a <code>Join</code>.
+        *   *Note: K-Anon server resets K-Anonymity status of key-hashes every 30 days since a <code>Join</code>.
 Therefore, this is a rolling window that gets extended with every <code>Join</code> up-to 90 days.
-Considering that if B&A or browser caches K-Anonymous key-hashes for 1 day while those become non K-Anonymous in K-Anonymity server, this is not considered a privacy degradation.</em>
+Considering that if B&A or browser caches K-Anonymous key-hashes for 1 day while those become non K-Anonymous in K-Anonymity server, this is not considered a privacy degradation.*
     *   Non-K-Anonymous key-hashes are cached with shorter ~3 hours TTL
         *   <em>Note: Since the K-Anonymity pipeline runs hourly, a non-K-Anonymous key-hash can not be K-Anonymous in less than 1 hour.
 Therefore, in this case, the TTL should be strictly greater than 1 hour.</em>
     *   Cache update: After retrieving the k-anon status of key-hashes, SFE will schedule a thread to update the cache.
 This way the main thread in SFE that is running the auction is not blocked and can continue to send ads for scoring to auction service and then process the auction results.